trevorstenson/claude-redact-env/README.md

-# redact-env
+# claude-redact-env

 Stop accidentally leaking secrets to AI agents.

-`redact-env` is a [Claude Code](https://claude.ai/code) hook that automatically redacts sensitive values from `.env` files before the AI can see them.
+`claude-redact-env` is a [Claude Code](https://claude.ai/code) hook that automatically redacts sensitive values from `.env` files before the AI can see them.

 ## The Problem